Simran-Gosai/Technical-Interview-Questions/README.md

 • 6 lifts in office building problem
 • favourite subject and why
 • different between data structures and data bases
-• why do we use/ require DB
+• why do we use/ require DB?
 • which position do you think best suits your profile
 • what are your 5 year plan